nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/document-resources-endpoints.md

 ### Creating a Document

-To create a new document under the current resource, you have to send a <span class="s1">POST</span> request with the following data:
+To create a new document under the current resource, you have to send a POST request with the following data:

 ```
 POST /nuxeo/site/api/v1/id/{idOfParentDoc}